 Nothing signals holiday quite like an ice cold beer in the sunshine.
-So sit down, grab a stein and we‘ll take you on a beer tour of Europe to discover some of the most popular brews on the continent.
+So sit down, grab a stein and we‘ll take you on a beer tour of Europe to discover some of the continent’s most popular brews.

 Greece – Mythos

-A relative newbie given it’s only been around since 1997, but now very popular across Greece.
-A refreshing sweet pale 4.7% lager that’s an easy drinker, so perfect for that first ice cold beer of the day in the blazing Greek sunshine.
+Mythos has only been around since 1997, but it’s now very popular across Greece.
+A refreshing sweet 4.7% lager that’s an easy drinker, so perfect for that first ice cold beer of the day in the blazing Greek sunshine.

 Portugal – Super Bock

-Popular around the world, Super Bock, a pale golden lager, became market leader in Portugal in 1992 and it’s a strong one at 5.6%.
-Why not find out more by visiting the Super Bock Beer House in Porto?
+Popular around the world, Super Bock became the market leader in Portugal in 1992.
+It’s a golden lager, and a strong one at 5.6%.
+Find out more by visiting the Super Bock Beer House in Porto?

 Spain – Mahou

-When it comes to beer in Spain it can depend on which area you’re in as to which brand you’ll likely see on the pumps.
-Cruzcampo is popular in the South, Estrella in the North, but we’ve opted to focus on Mahou which comes from brewing company Mahou-San Miguel, the leading brand in Spain.
+When it comes to beer in Spain which brand you’ll see on the pumps depends on which area you’re in.
+Cruzcampo is popular in the South, Estrella in the North, but we’ve opted to focus on Mahou which comes from Spain’s leading brewing company, Mahou-San Miguel.
 There are a few varieties with Mahou Cinco Estrellas being the main, a golden yellow beer of 5.5%.

 France – Kronenbourg 1664